dlerner97/ACME_perception_proposal/README.md

-# ENPM808X_midterm_perception
+# ACME_perception_proposal
+In this proposal, we will develop a human obstacle detection prototype for mobile robots.

 This repo contains coursework for the ENPM808X Midterm project.
-In this project, we will develop a human obstacle detection module for mobile robots.